Lake Tyers State Park

 - Established:June 1984

 Lake Tyers State Park extends from Lake Tyers Beach to Mount Nowa Nowa.
 Tall eucalypt forests surround the northern shores of Lake Tyers, and a thin sand spit divides the lake from the ocean.

-The park offers opportunities for low impact bush camping in a natural environment, with fishing in the lake and on the Ninety Mile Beach.
-Lake Tyers State Park also offers a number of areas for picnics, beautiful bushwalks and forest drives.
+As well as fishing in the lake and on the Ninety Mile Beach, Lake Tyers State Park offers a number of areas for picnics, beautiful bushwalks, forest drives and basic bush camping.

 Aboriginal Traditional Owners

 Parks Victoria acknowledges the Aboriginal Traditional Owners of Victoria - including its parks and reserves.
 Further information is available from Aboriginal Affairs Victoria AAV and Native Title Services Victoria